 Assessment Analytical Focus O&M contract This is to achieve a clear understanding of the operator's relationship with project owners, the scope of work, and the relevant parties' rights and responsibilities.
-MARC shall look for measures to cover instances where the operator's performance is below the required performance standards, perhaps in the form of a performance guarantee and the ability to be replaced, if necessary.
-For example, a maintenance bond with a maximum value of RM1,000,000 as security against the performance of the company in maintaining the structural overlay obligations is to be provided pursuant to the CA. Upon full completion of the highway, a maintenance bond, to be maintained throughout the concession period plus one year thereafter.
-Ability to contract out If the O&M activities are to be contracted out, MARC takes note of the arrangement to manage the sub-contractors involved.
-If the contractors are in default of their obligations set out in the CA, compensation in terms of amount and timing shall be assessed by MARC.
+MARC Ratings shall look for measures to cover instances where the operator's performance is below the required performance standards, perhaps in the form of a performance guarantee and the ability to be replaced, if necessary.
+For example, a maintenance bond with a maximum value of RM1,000,000 as security against the performance of the company in maintaining the structural overlay obligations is to be provided pursuant to the CA. Upon full completion of the highway, a maintenance bond with a cap of RM3,000,000 shall replace the previous bond, to be maintained throughout the concession period plus one year thereafter.
+Ability to contract out If the O&M activities are to be contracted out, MARC Ratings takes note of the arrangement to manage the sub-contractors involved.
+If the contractors are in default of their obligations set out in the CA, compensation in terms of amount and timing shall be assessed by MARC Ratings.
 For example, a sum of 5% of all fees and receivables in the last 12 months preceding the date of termination of the toll operation contract shall be compensated, if it is due to default by the contractor.
-Experience of operator MARC shall assess the experience and track record of the operator in operating similar toll road projects as well as its latest financial position.
+Experience of operator MARC Ratings shall assess the experience and track record of the operator in operating similar toll road projects as well as its latest financial position.
 Toll revenue and its legal capacity The party actually handling toll revenue and its legal capacity in respect of toll collections shall be clearly defined.
 Other factors The operator's ability and experience in handling new technology associated with toll collections, carrying out traffic surveillance and control systems, and communication network to manage the toll roads effectively and efficiently.